-Please see Arts and Culture Grants Guidelines on the Northern Grampians Shire website for reference.
+The grant priorities areas of the Arts and Culture Grant Program are tailored to community need and are refined each grant round.
+Please see Arts and Culture Grants Guidelines 2024 on the Northern Grampians Shire website for current priority areas.